ezmilhouse/docker-station/README.md

 Now you can enter your app in your browser by going to [http://192.168.33.10](http://192.168.33.10).

 ##### What is happening here?
-> Docker is installed on your Vagrant box so you cann use Docker the way you're used to it after you ssh to the boy, you could run `$ docker ps -a` on the box - to make your life easier you can find a little management script in `/bin/env.sh` that provides some handy shortcuts to start, stop or restart your Docker containers on the box.
+> Docker is installed on your Vagrant box so you can use Docker the way you're used to it (via it's CLI) when you're connected to the box via `vagrant ssh` - ex: you can run `$ docker ps -a` on the box - just to make your life easier there is a little management script in `/bin/env.sh` that provides some handy shortcuts to start, stop or restart your Docker containers on the box.
 ```
 # start all containers
 $ /vagrant/bin/env.sh start